’19 Kids and Counting’ father running for Arkansas Senate

 He added that it’s “important to note that Josh is a grown adult.”

-Jim Bob Duggar, who was born and raised in Springdale, and wife, Michelle, have 20 children and 22 grandchildren.
+Jim Bob Duggar, who was born and raised in Springdale, and his wife Michelle have 20 children and 22 grandchildren.

 “Now more than ever, we need a bold voice that is pro-family, pro-business, pro-gun and pro-life,” Duggar said in the announcement.
 “It’s time for conservatives to demand courageous leadership that puts Arkansas families, jobs, and our constitutional liberties first.”